Negatively curved K\"ahler metrics on total spaces of a class of vector bundles: Introduction

-Note that (\ref{kscondi2}) is weaker than (\ref{kscondi1}).
-It might be plausible to develop some three-circle type inequality (as in Proposition \ref{thrcir}) to study the function theory on $X$ in Question \ref{decaynon}.
-In view of examples constructed in Theorem \ref{main1}, it is the bisectional curvatures along the horizontal direction which play an essential role here.
-We plan to address this problem in a separate work.
+We suspect that the answer to Question \ref{decaynon} is no. Note that (\ref{kscondi2}) is weaker than (\ref{kscondi1}).
+It might be plausible to develop some three-circle type inequality (as in Proposition \ref{thrcir}) to study function theory on $X$ in Question \ref{decaynon}.
+However, in view of examples constructed in Theorem \ref{main1}, it is the bisectional curvatures along the horizontal direction that play an essential role here.